Vlad-Frolov/micro-blogger-web/stories.md

 ## Tasks

-### Login/out Header links
+### Header/.Menu bar

 * Create a header bar that contains conditional login/logout links
+* Users should have a link to edit their user info
-* Admins should also have a link to manage users
+* Admins should also have a link to users#index

 ### User Bios